lyubenblagoev/dotfiles/README.md

-Configuration files, mainly for Vim.
+Configuration files, mostly for Vim.